Common Career Mistakes and How to Avoid Them

 Stagnation

-- Transferable Skills Set Development: Investing time in developing the skills required by other related fields.
+- Transferable Skills Set Development: investing time into developing skills needed by other related fields.

 Negativity

-Negativity isn’t a part of any workplace.
+Negativity is not a good thing in any workplace.
 It makes people feel uncomfortable making communication difficult again hindering the growth of opportunities.
-Aside from destroying relationships with colleagues and supervisors, it could lead to the professional stagnation.
+Along with causing problems with colleagues and supervisors, it could result in delays in professional development.

 Overcommitting Workload